Queen Elizabeth National Park Safari Guide

 The Kyambura Gorge, a sunken forest carved by the Kyambura River, offers a unique chimpanzee tracking experience in a dramatic setting completely different from Kibale's canopy forest.

-Ready to Plan Your Queen Elizabeth National Park Safari?
+Ready to Experience Queen Elizabeth National Park?

 Connect with verified local safari specialists who know Queen Elizabeth National Park intimately.
 Get personalized quotes and expert advice — completely free.